pjtunstall/push-swap/README.md

 Jamie Dawson's algorithm took 867 instructions, with a standard deviation of 35.
 It can be cut to 768 by the simple expedient of switching the intial sort onto B from ascending to descending.
 Shared rotations bring it down further to 713.
 A natural question is: what would happen if we just triage the numbers into buckets on B (as in a traditional bucket sort), then only apply the insertion sort as we push them back to A?
 Well, then we only need 674 instructions.
 How about adjusting the number of buckets?

 5: 674
 4: 643
 3: 632
 2: 595
 1: 584

 So, here, the buckets are actually making it worse!
-Notice that, with one bucket, i.e. just pushing everything to B and insertion sorting back, this incremental optimization of Jamie's algorithm reduces to Julien's.
+Notice that, with one bucket, i.e. just pushing everything to B and insertion sorting back, this incremental optimization of Jamie's algorithm becomes exactly the method that Julien used.

 Leo Fu reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).